Treaty of Cahuenga: Background

 On December 27, 1846, Frémont and the California Battalion, in their march south to Los Angeles, reached a deserted Santa Barbara and raised the American flag.
 He occupied a hotel close to the adobe of Bernarda Ruiz de Rodriguez, a wealthy educated woman of influence and Santa Barbara town matriarch, who had four sons on the Mexican side.
 She asked for and was granted ten minutes of Frémont's time, which stretched to two hours; she advised him that a generous peace would be to his political advantage—one that included Pico's pardon, release of prisoners, equal rights for all Californians and respect of property rights.

 Frémont later wrote, "I found that her object was to use her influence to put an end to the war, and to do so upon such just and friendly terms of compromise as would make the peace acceptable and enduring. ...
 She wished me to take into my mind this plan of settlement, to which she would influence her people; meantime, she urged me to hold my hand, so far as possible. ...
 I assured her I would bear her wishes in mind when the occasion came."

 On January 8, 1847, Frémont arrived at San Fernando.
 On January 10, the combined army of Commodore Robert F. Stockton and Brigadier Stephen W. Kearny re-took Los Angeles following the Battle of the San Gabriel River and the Battle of La Mesa.
 Frémont learned of the reoccupation the next day.
 Frémont and two of Pico's officers agreed to the terms for a surrender, and Articles of Capitulation were penned by Jose Antonio Carrillo in both English and Spanish.
 The first seven articles in the treaty were nearly the verbatim suggestions offered by Bernarda Ruiz de Rodriguez.

-On January 13, at a rancho at the north end of Cahuenga Pass, John Frémont, Andres Pico and six others signed the Articles of Capitulation, which became known as the Treaty of Cahuenga.
+On January 13, at a rancho at the north end of Cahuenga Pass, John Frémont, Andrés Pico and six others signed the Articles of Capitulation, which became known as the Treaty of Cahuenga.
 The treaty, signed by the Mexican military commander of the area and a U.S. army colonel, was made without the formal backing of either the American government in Washington or the Mexican government in Mexico City, and even the ranking U.S. officers in the area (General Kearny and Commodore Stockton) were unaware of it.
 Still, it was eventually honored by both national governments and was immediately and permanently observed by the local American and Californio populations.
 Fighting ceased, thus ending the war in California.

 On January 14, the California Battalion entered Los Angeles in a rainstorm, and Frémont delivered the treaty to Commodore Robert Stockton.
-Kearny and Stockton decided to accept the liberal terms offered by Frémont to terminate hostilities although Andres Pico had broken his earlier pledge that he would not fight U.S. forces.
+Kearny and Stockton decided to accept the liberal terms offered by Frémont to terminate hostilities although Andrés Pico had broken his earlier pledge that he would not fight U.S. forces.
 The next day, Stockton approved the Treaty of Cahuenga in a message that he sent to the Secretary of the Navy.